BioPandas/biopandas/docs/sources/api_subpackages/biopandas.pdb.md

 - `path` : str

-    Path to the PDB file in .pdb format or gzipped format (.pdb.gz)
+    Path to the PDB file in .pdb format or gzipped format (.pdb.gz).

 **Returns**